 Internet of Things (IoT) Technology: Enterprises increasingly rely on devices to aid in productivity and improve the customer experience.
 From pressure gauges on storage tanks to your doctor taking notes on a tablet, IoT technology impacts many industries.

-VoIP: Businesses are replacing copper wiring landlines with VoIP solutions that use an ethernet cable to transmit voice and video calls over the internet.
-Without a failover connection, the enterprise may lose all contact with customers.
+VoIP: Businesses are replacing landlines with voice over internet protocol (VoIP) solutions that use ethernet to transmit voice and video calls over the internet.
+Without a failover connection, enterprises can lose all contact with customers.